prescottprue/generator-react-firebase/README.md

 ### Deployment

-A Travis-CI file has been included to enable CI builds.
-The correct configuration for the type of deployment you selected (S3 or Heroku) has been added to `.travis.yml` automatically based on [Travis settings](https://docs.travis-ci.com/user/deployment/).
+A Travis-CI file has been included to do deployment as part of CI builds.
+The correct configuration for the type of deployment you selected ([S3](#s3) or [Heroku](#heroku)) is placed into `.travis.yml` automatically.

 #### Firebase

 1. Login to [Firebase](firebase.google.com) (or Signup if you don't have an account) and create a new project
 1. Install cli: `npm i -g firebase-tools`
+1. Choose to go to a either the [CI section](https://github.com/prescottprue/generator-react-firebase#ci)(suggested) or the [Manual section](https://github.com/prescottprue/generator-react-firebase#manual)

 ##### CI
-**Note**: Config for this is located within `travis.yml` `firebase-ci` has been added to simplify the CI deployment process.
+If opting into [Travis-CI](travis-ci.org), config is included within `travis.yml` that uses `firebase-ci` to simplify the CI deployment process.
 All that is required is providing authentication with Firebase:

 1. Login: `firebase login:ci` to generate an authentication token (will be used to give Travis-CI rights to deploy on your behalf)
 1. Set `FIREBASE_TOKEN` environment variable within Travis-CI environment
 1. Run a build on Travis-CI

-If you would like to deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`.
+1. To deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`

 For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci)